FaustoLira/Inside-Airbnb-Toronto/README.md

 **Insight 3: Characteristics of a “Good” Unit to Invest In**
 On the ‘Unit Type’ page, you can see that traditional accommodations, including houses and condos, account for 88% of all rental units listed on Airbnb. **Investing in underpriced traditional accommodations in the Waterfront Communities Island could be a great business opportunity.**

+## Technical Details

+- SQL environment iteration in Jupyter Notebook using the ipython-sql package.
+- Query performance with SQL using functions such as SELECT, WHERE, JOIN, and ORDER BY.
+- Aggregation functions like SUM, AVG, MAX, and MIN.